tristan-weil/ansible-role-logrotate/README.md

 # Ansible Role: logrotate

-An Ansible Role that configures the logs rotation system.
+An Ansible Role that configures a log rotation service.

 **NOTE**: only common parameters for both `logrotate` (Linux) and `newsyslog` (OpenBSD) are available.
 The objective of this role is to stay simple.